Lily Tomlin

 Actresses

-Tomlin was cast by Robert Altman in her first film; her performance as Linnea Reese in Nashville (1974), with David Arkin, Barbara Baxley, Ned Beatty, Karen Black, Ronee Blakley, Timothy Brown, Keith Carradine, Geraldine Chaplin, Robert DoQui, Shelley Duvall, Allen Garfield, Henry Gibson, Scott Glenn, Jeff Goldblum, Barbara Harris, Michael Murphy, Allan F. Nicholls, Cristina Raines, Bert Remsen, Gwen Welles, and Keenan Wynn.
-She won several awards and nominations for the Golden Globe and Academy Award for Best Supporting Actress.
+Tomlin made her film debut in Robert Altman’s Nashville (1974), with David Arkin, Barbara Baxley, Ned Beatty, Karen Black, Ronee Blakley, Timothy Brown, Keith Carradine, Geraldine Chaplin, Robert DoQui, Shelley Duvall, Allen Garfield, Henry Gibson, Scott Glenn, Jeff Goldblum, Barbara Harris, Michael Murphy, Allan F. Nicholls, Cristina Raines, Bert Remsen, Gwen Welles, and Keenan Wynn.
+She was nominated for several awards including a Golden Globe and an Academy Award for Best Supporting Actress.

-Her notable films in the 80s include 9 to 5 (1980), with Fonda, Dolly Parton, and Dabney Coleman; Joel Schumacher‘s The Incredible Shrinking Woman (1981), with Charles Grodin, Beatty, John Glover, and Elizabeth Wilson; Carl Reiner‘s All of Me (1984), with Steve Martin; and Jim Abrams‘ Big Business (1988), with Bette Midler.
+Films in the 80s include 9 to 5 (1980), with Fonda, Dolly Parton, and Dabney Coleman; Joel Schumacher‘s The Incredible Shrinking Woman (1981), with Charles Grodin, Beatty, John Glover, and Elizabeth Wilson; Carl Reiner‘s All of Me (1984), with Steve Martin; and Jim Abrams‘ Big Business (1988), with Bette Midler.

 Each review will be linked to the title below.